w3c/Guide/meetings/zakim.md

 Zakim's commands are not case sensitive, but, in general, must be grammatically correct.

 Zakim will respond to normal irc lines and to `ACTION` lines (typically entered with the '`/me`' command in many irc clients).
 The '`/me`' form is especially recommended for avoiding clutter in [RRSAgent](rrsagent.md) logs; interactions that serve no useful purpose in the permanent irc record can be prefixed with '`/me`'.
-This typically includes '`q+`' and '`ack`' commands; e.g. '`q+`' will be logged by RRSAgent whereas '`/me q+`' will not (see [RRSAgent log recording](rrsagent.md#logoff)).
+This typically includes '`q+`' and '`ack`' commands; e.g., '`q+`' will be logged by RRSAgent whereas '`/me q+`' will not (see [RRSAgent log recording](rrsagent.md#logoff)).
 Zakim will generally mimic the same usage in the reply.
 For the commands such as '`agenda?`' to which Zakim will respond without being directly addressed, Zakim responds directly if he is addressed and in third-person ('`/me`') form if he was not addressed.

 ## Identifying your particular teleconference {#info}